-There were robust recruitment and selection policies and procedures, that adhered to legislative and best practice that ensured suitably skilled and qualified staff work in the practice.
+There were robust recruitment and selection policies and procedures that adhered to legislation and best practice to ensure that suitably skilled and qualified staff work in the practice.

-Mr Irwin oversees the recruitment and selection of the dental team, and approves all staff appointments.
-Discussion with Mr Irwin confirmed that he had a clear understanding of the legislation and best practice guidance.
+Miss O'Reilly and Miss Crozier oversee the recruitment and selection of the dental team; they approve all staff appointments and are supported by Mrs Fee.
+Discussion with Miss Crozier and Mrs Fee confirmed that they had a clear understanding of the legislation and best practice guidance.

 Dental practices are required to maintain a staff register.
-A review of this register confirmed that it included all required information and was kept up to date.
+A review of this register confirmed that it included all the required information, was kept up to date and that one staff member had been recruited since the previous inspection.

-A selection of staff personnel files was reviewed and evidenced that relevant recruitment records had been sought; reviewed and stored as required.
+The staff personnel file of the most recently recruited staff member was reviewed and evidenced that all relevant recruitment records had been sought; reviewed and stored as required.